All Episodes

 The Democrats lost control of the Senate.

-The Democrat Party, I maintain to you, is in a state of disarray that could be exploited if the Republicans had the ability to think and act like winners.
+The Democrat Party, I maintain to you, is in a state of disarray and it could be exploited if the Republicans had the ability to think and act like winners.

 Stop and think of what's happened here.

-Mary Landry is going to get creamed by 24 points.
+Mary Lander is going to get creamed by 24 points.

 There's not going to be a single Southern Democrat in the Senate.

-She's going to get wiped out this Saturday in that in that runoff election with uh with Cassidy.
+She's going to get wiped out this Saturday in that runoff election with Cassidy.

-They have judged, they're they're getting shellaced everywhere, no matter how you look at it, across the board, politically, electorally, they're losing left and right, other than in their bastions of New York and San Francisco places like that.
+They're getting shellacked everywhere, no matter how you look at it across the board, politically, electorally, they're losing left and right, other than in their bastions of New York and San Francisco and places like that.

 The Republican Party nationally said nothing.